bregman-arie/devops-exercises/README.md

   * cat - quickly read a file without opening the file, it only displays the file contents
   * less - view text files larger than a simple output
   * history - get the history of the commands previously entered
-  * clear - easily clear up terminal display when it gets a little bit cluttered
   * cp - make a copy of files and pasting it to a destination
   * mv - moving files and also renaming them
   * mkdir - create a directory if it does not exist already
   * find - searching files
   * alias - shorten repetitive long commands for efficient command line usage
-  * exit - exit from shell
 </b></details>

 <details>